Frequent Questions on Recycling

 What are recyclable items that I can’t put in my curbside recycling bin?

 Generally, plastic bags and wraps, electronics, and textiles cannot go in a curbside recycling bin.
 Please check with your local recycling provider first, though, to be certain since it depends on your local area.
+Do not put items in your recycling bin unless you know they are accepted.
+Non-recyclable items can contaminate a whole load of recyclables, causing them to all be thrown out.

 What is composting?
 Is it truly beneficial for the environment?
 How do I do it?